Windos/blog/content/blog/dhcp-reservations.md

 ```

-Then ‘paste’ them to the alternative server:
+Then 'paste' them to the alternative server:

 ```powershell
 $1 | Add-DhcpServerv4Reservation -ComputerName DHCP2